 When Did I Conceive?
 Understanding Conception Dates and Calculations

 When Did I Conceive?
 Understanding Conception Dates "When exactly did I get pregnant?"
 Whether you're curious about that romantic getaway, need to know for medical reasons, or are simply piecing together your pregnancy timeline, determining your conception date is a common question.
 The answer involves a bit of biology and math.
 Quick answer: Conception typically occurs about 14 days before your next expected period, or roughly 2 weeks after the first day of your last menstrual period (LMP) for those with 28-day cycles.
 From your due date, you can calculate backwards: conception occurred approximately 266 days (38 weeks) before your due date.
-When I got pregnant with my first, I was determined to figure out exactly when conception happened.
-My LMP was January 3rd, my cycles averaged 30 days, and I had been tracking ovulation with OPKs -- I got my positive surge on cycle day 17.
-Working backwards from...
+A worked example shows how close these calculations can get with good cycle data.
+Take an LMP of January 3rd with cycles averaging 30 days, tracked with OPKs that showed a positive surge on cycle day 17.
+Working backwards from an 8-week ultrasound dating, the estimated conception date...

 How to Track Ovulation: Complete Guide for TTC Success

 How to Track Ovulation: Complete Guide for TTC Success "When do I ovulate?"
 This single question sends millions of women to Google every month.
-And I get it—when you're trying to conceive, pinpointing that fertile window feels like cracking a code that could change your life.
+That makes sense—when you're trying to conceive, pinpointing that fertile window feels like cracking a code that could change your life.
 Here's the direct answer: Most women ovulate 12-16 days before their next period starts.
 For a typical 28-day cycle, that's around day 14.
 But here's what many resources don't tell you—individual patterns vary significantly, and even your own cycle can shift from month to month.
-I tracked my ovulation for 11 consecutive cycles before conceiving, using OPKs, BBT charting, and cervical mucus monitoring simultaneously.
-My cycles ranged from 26 to 33 days, and I discovered that I consistently ovulated on cycle days 15-19 rather than the textbook day 14.
-In one particularly frustrating month, my LH surge came on day 12 but my BBT...
+Consider a representative case: tracking ovulation for 11 consecutive cycles using OPKs, BBT charting, and cervical mucus monitoring simultaneously.
+Cycles ranged from 26 to 33 days, with ovulation consistently landing on cycle days 15-19 rather than the textbook day 14.
+In one particularly variable month, the LH surge came on day 12, but BBT confirmed ovulation did not actually happen...